THE YOUNG PERSON’S MANUAL

 It is fine for a woman to suggest dating to a man.
 At times, a man may just be shy and it is important for a woman to pick the right man, and not settle for whoever comes along.

 Marriage is not necessary, but it can be helpful for development, so consider it.
-But don’t jump in when you are 20 or 25.
-Your judgment, and theirs, is usually not good enough.
+A few people are ready to marry at 18 or 20 years of age.
+However, most are not ready.

 THE NEXT SECTION